 The new workers quickly realized that the wages and work conditions at the plant were terrible.
 They were so bad that 15 workers went on strike and walked twenty kilometers to Victoria to protest.
 Unfortunately, the situation did not improve, and men continued to die from the work conditions.
 As the South Asian workers performed their own religious rituals, some of the earliest traditional Sikh cremation ceremonies in B.C. occurred at Tod inlet.
 After five years, most of the South Asian workers left and relocated to work in sawmills instead.
 Many of the worker’s descendants still live on Vancouver Island, and artifacts from the cement plant continue to be found at Tod Inlet to this day.

-To read more about Tod Inlet’s history, check out Deep and Trouble Waters from the library.
+To read more about Tod Inlet’s history, check out Deep and Sheltered Waters from the library.

 Paldi